|

 rights treaty [nosmoking.ws],

-more for their health insurance as part of its
+health insurance as part of its comprehensive reform of

 advertising in several European countries, and to ban